metarhia/metarhia.com/application/resources/content/partnership/education.md

-# Сollaboration offer for an educational organization
+# Collaboration offer for an educational organization

 Back to [home](home.md) page.